Moscow hails modest breakthrough in war on road congestion

 Leonid Antonov, a city resident who has campaigned against the project, said the scheme wasn’t working and that people were causing congestion elsewhere by parking their cars in squares where there were no charges.

-“People who are used to driving to work are not changing their habits,” he told Reuters.
-(Reporting by Reuters trainee Sonia Elks; Editing by Douglas Busvine and Andrew Osborn)
+“People who are used to driving to work are not changing their habits,” he told Reuters. ($1 = 31.5512 Russian roubles) (Reporting by Reuters trainee Sonia Elks; Editing by Douglas Busvine and Andrew Osborn)